Justin Kalumba

-Justin-Noël Kalumba Mwana Ngongo (born 25 December 2004) is a French professional footballer who plays as a winger for club Angers.
+Justin-Noël Kalumba Mwana Ngongo (born 25 December 2004) is a French professional footballer who plays as a winger for club Mallorca.

 Club career

+Angers

-A youth product of Lille for 5 years, Kalumba moved to Angers in the summer of 2023 on a 2-year contract.
+A youth product of Lille for 5 years, Kalumba moved to Angers in the summer of 2023 on a two-year contract.
 He began playing with their reserves in early 2023.
 He made his senior and professional debut with Angers as a starter in a 1–1 Ligue 1 tie with Nice on 2 April 2023, where he played a left wing-back.

+Mallorca

+On 16 January 2026, Kalumba signed a three-and-a-half-year contract with La Liga side Mallorca.

 International career

 Born in France, Kalumba is of DR Congolese descent.
 He was called up to the France U19s in January 2021.

 Playing style

-Kalumba is a tricky and fast right winger, who likes to support his teammates.
-He is an eager assister and scorer.
+Kalumba is a right winger, who also plays with a mix of support and speed.